urban-stack/OpenZoning/data-standard/README.md

 | ***disrictTypeGroups*** | | array of objects | optional | --- |
 | | *districtTypes* | array | required | --- |

-3. ### constraints values schema
+3. **constraints values schema**
-The *constraints values schema* is structured as follows with the indicated properties and sub-properties, including the status of each: required, conditionally required, or not required.
+The **constraints values schema** is structured as follows with the indicated properties and sub-properties, including the status of each: required, conditionally required, or not required.
-* (first property here

 | constraint | sub-property | <div style="width:10px">sub-property</div> | sub-property | type | required | description |
 | --- | --- | --- | --- | --- | ---| --- |